survivejs/maintenance-book/manuscript/appendices/02-customizing-eslint.md

 In ESLint's case, the AST structure can be checked.
 If something is wrong, it should let you know.
 Follow the steps below to set up a plugin:

 1. Set up a new project named `eslint-plugin-custom`.
-You can replace `custom` with whatever you want.
+You can replace `custom` with something else.
 ESLint follows this naming convention.
 2. Execute `npm init -y` to create a dummy *package.json*
 3. Set up `index.js` in the project root with content.